csound/manual/docs/reference/opcodesReference.md

 [invalue](../opcodes/invalue.md) - Reads a k-rate or i-rate signal or string from a user-defined channel.<br>
 [inx](../opcodes/inx.md) - Reads a 16-channel audio signal from an external device or stream.<br>
 [inz](../opcodes/inz.md) - Reads multi-channel audio samples into a ZAK array from an external device or stream.<br>
+[isactive](../opcodes/isactive.md) - Reports whether an instrument instance is active.<br>
+[isreleasing](../opcodes/isreleasing.md) - Reports whether an instrument instance is in its release stage.<br>
 [jitter2](../opcodes/jitter2.md) - Generates a segmented line with user-controllable random segments.<br>
 [jitter](../opcodes/jitter.md) - Generates a segmented line whose segments are randomly generated.<br>
 [joystick](../opcodes/joystick.md) - Reads data from a Linux joystick controller.<br>